spatie/nova-translatable/README.md

 }),
 ```

-With this in place the name for this resrouce will get ` --- $locale` appended.
+With this in place, the localized field names will be suffixed with ` --- $locale`.

 Of course you can still customize the name of a field as usual.